-There are now three train lines operating passenger train services in Cambodia:
+There are now three passenger train lines in Cambodia:

 - Phnom Penh to Sihanoukville

-- Trains from Phnom Penh to Sihanoukville operate once a day on Fridays and Saturdays, and twice on Sundays.
+- Trains from Phnom Penh to Sihanoukville currently operate once a day.

-- Trains from Sihanoukville to Phnom Penh operate once a day on Saturdays and Mondays, and twice on Sundays.
+- Trains from Sihanoukville to Phnom Penh currently operate once a day.

 - Phnom Penh to Poipet

-- Trains from Phnom Penh to Poipet operate once a day on Mondays.
+- Trains from Phnom Penh to Poipet currently terminate in Battambang.
+Phnom Penh to Battambang services operate once a day every day.

 - Phnom Penh to Airport